-Recitals from the court were set out in the case management order and were infrequent (16%, n=17) in both sub-samples90.
+Recitals from the court were set out in the case management order and were infrequent (16%, n=17) in both sub-samples91.
 They were made by the courts serving all four local authorities.
-As found in the supervision order case file study (see Chapter 4.6.5) the most frequent reason was to record the court's expectations of the contact arrangements91 and in this respect, it is interesting to note that they were only made for children between the ages of 1-8.
-Other reasons for a recital included managing the transfer of a case to another local authority and to document the agreed arrangements for social work support92.
+As found in the supervision order case file study (see Chapter 4) the most frequent reason was to record the court's expectations of the contact arrangements92 and in this respect, it is interesting to note that they were only made for children aged between one and eight years old.
+Other reasons for a recital included managing the transfer of a case to another local authority and to document the agreed arrangements for social work support93.